MohammadiSina/ebraz-emotional-finance-tracker/README.md

-# Ebraz Emotional Finnace Tracker
+# Ebraz Emotional Finance Tracker

 **Ebraz** is a mindful personal finance tool that helps with tracking how users feel about their spendings.